Hunting and Fishing excursions located on the Outer Bank's Ocracoke Island and based out of the historic Berkley Manor

 In the late summer of each year the NC Wildlife Commission releasing the season dates and regulations for the upcoming NC duck season.
 Once they release the regulations each year we will post below for your convenience.
 If you have additional questions, you can always visit the NC Wildlife Resource Commission website.

-Includes a total of 6 ducks with no more than 4 scoters, 4 eiders, 4 long-tailed ducks, 2 mallards with no more than 1 hen mallard, 3 wood ducks, 2 scaup, 2 redheads, 2 canvasbacks, 2 black ducks, 1 pintail, 1 mottled duck and 1 fulvous whistling duck.
-The season on harlequin ducks is closed.
-The season on black ducks and mottled ducks is closed until November 23.
+Includes a total of 6 ducks with no more than 4 total sea ducks [no more than 3 scoters, 3 eiders (1 hen eider), or 3 long-tailed ducks], 4 mallards with no more than 2 hen mallards, 3 wood ducks, 3 pintails, 2 redheads, 2 canvasbacks, 2 black ducks, 1 mottled duck and 1 fulvous whistling duck.
+Prior to January 9 the scaup bag limit is 1, on January 9 and after it is 2.
+5 mergansers (no more than 2 hooded mergansers), and 15 coots.

 To hunt waterfowl in North Carolina, individuals must possess various licenses, permits, stamps, and certifications.
 Specifically, hunters must obtain the following: